pmarino/ExoPlayer/guide/index.md

 how it is buffered or its format.
 You inject this functionality through ExoPlayer’s {@code prepare()} method in the form of {@code TrackRenderer} objects.

-ExoPlayer provides default {@code TrackRenderer} implementations for audio and video, which make use of the {@link android.media.MediaCodec} and {@link android.media.AudioTrack}
+ExoPlayer provides default {% highlight java %}TrackRenderer{% endhighlight %} implementations for audio and video, which make use of the {@link android.media.MediaCodec} and {@link android.media.AudioTrack}
 classes in the Android framework.
 Both renderers require a {@code SampleSource} object, from which they obtain individual media samples for playback.
 Figure 1 shows the high level object model for an ExoPlayer implementation configured to play audio and video using these components.

 ## TrackRenderer ##

-etc

-The start...!

-{% sdk_link Test %}

 {% highlight java %}
 // 1.
 Instantiate the player.